indro-robotics/night_rider/README.md

 night rider has this configuration for the values in the twist message
 ```
 linear:
-  x: 0.0   <---- This value controls the forward and backward direction (depending on the sign +/-), value is set up in standard meters per second (m/s)
+  x: 0.0   <---- This value controls the forward and backward direction (depending on the sign +/-), set up in standard meters per second (m/s)
   y: 0.0
   z: 0.0   <---- This value controls the brake and is normalized. therefor 0 = off, 1 = full brake and 0.5 = half brake
 angular: